 1.2 - Using an SEO plug-in

-In the image, you see "Yoast settings".
-Indeed, this SEO plug-in is the most famous and most used.
-However, a French competitor is also very effective in optimizing the natural referencing of your site: SEOPress.
+In the image you see "Yoast settings".
+Indeed, this SEO plug-in is the most famous and the most used.
+However, a French competitor is also very effective in optimising the natural referencing of your site: SEOPress.

-These plug-ins allow you to correct some WordPress CMS behaviors that are not optimal for SEO.
+These plug-ins allow you to correct certain behaviours of the WordPress CMS that are not optimal for SEO.

-With the Yoast or SEOPress settings options, you can delete some WordPress archive pages that have this unfortunate tendency to create duplicate content internally.
+Using the settings options in Yoast or SEOPress, you can remove certain WordPress archive pages that have this annoying tendency to create duplicate content internally.

 But that's not all!
-Thanks to these plug-ins, you can easily optimize the Meta Title tags (SEO title) and Meta Description tags (SEO description) that are decisive for the referencing of your pages and articles.
+Thanks to these plug-ins, you can easily optimise the Meta Title tags (SEO title) and the Meta Description tags (SEO description) which are decisive for the SEO of your pages and articles.

-Finally, these extensions offer many other adjustment options that, depending on your choices, can further optimize your site's SEO.
+Finally, these extensions offer many other settings options that, depending on your choices, can further optimise the SEO of your site.

-For this reason, it is strongly recommended to use this type of extension rather than the native SEO options of the Divi theme.
+Therefore, it is strongly recommended to use this kind of extension rather than the native SEO options of the Divi theme.

-When using WordPress, we choose a theme that will define the overall design of the site.
-Unfortunately, not all themes are equal in terms of code quality!
+When using WordPress, you choose a theme that will define the overall design of the site.
+Unfortunately, not all themes are equal when it comes to code quality!

-Some themes are coded to provide options and designs without taking into account the impacts on SEO.
+Some themes are coded to offer options and designs without considering the impact on SEO.

-And we know it: a developer is not a referrer.
-Therefore, caution should be exercised when chooses a WordPress theme even if the marketing department sells it as SEO-Friendly.
+And we know: a developer is not a referrer.
+So you have to be careful when you choose a WordPress theme even if the marketing department sells it as SEO-Friendly.

-Fortunately, the Divi theme does not present any real code problems that could hinder the natural referencing of your site, however, I invite you to consult these 8 tips to help you optimize Divi even better for SEO.
+Fortunately, the Divi theme does not have any real code issues that could hinder the natural referencing of your site, however, I invite you to consult these 8 tips to help you optimise Divi for SEO even better.

 It is true that this part is rather technical.
-In the files.htaccess and robot.txt you can write code lines to issue certain rules that would improve SEO.
+In the .htaccess and robot.txt files you can write lines of code to issue certain rules that would improve SEO.

-However, this part is reserved for developers or people who are quite comfortable with the workings of WordPress.
-I myself rarely dare to venture out on these fields.
+However, this part is reserved for developers or people who are rather comfortable with the way WordPress works.
+I myself rarely dare to venture into these areas.

 1.5 - The relevance of the internal structure

-When we talk about the structure of the site, we also and especially about the internal structure:
+When we talk about the structure of the site, we are also talking about the internal structure:

-- Parent / child page: this must be decided knowingly because the structure of the URL will be affected.
+- Parent/child pages: this must be a conscious decision as the structure of the URL will be affected.

-- Categories / labels: have you made the right choices?
+- Categories / tags: have you made the right choices?
 Is the classification of your blog posts relevant and ergonomic?

 - The depth of the pages: are some pages too deep (do you have to click 3 or 4 times to reach them)?